nikhilmalgar/ASL_detectio_PyTorch/readme.md

 After downloading and extracting:

 Place training data inside:

-bash
-Copy
-Edit
 data/asl_alphabet_train/

 Place test data inside:

-bash
-Copy
-Edit
 data/asl_alphabet_test/

 ⚠️ The dataset is not included in the repo due to size.

 🧠 Model Training
-To train the model on your local machine:
+To train the model on your local machine: python train.py

-bash
-Copy
-Edit
-python train.py
-After training, the model will be saved at:
+After training, the model will be saved at: data/saved_models/asl_model.pth

-bash
-Copy
-Edit
-data/saved_models/asl_model.pth
 🧪 Test DataLoader
-Check if dataset is loading correctly:
+Check if dataset is loading correctly: python test_dataloader.py

-bash
-Copy
-Edit
-python test_dataloader.py
 🎯 Evaluate the Model
-Use evaluate.py to get test accuracy:
+Use evaluate.py to get test accuracy: python src/evaluate.py

-bash
-Copy
-Edit
-python src/evaluate.py
 🌐 Run the Real-Time Streamlit App
 Launch the web app:

-bash
-Copy
-Edit
 streamlit run app/app.py
 The webcam will turn on.
 Show ASL signs one at a time to get predictions with audio feedback.

 🔊 Voice Output
 Voice output is powered by pyttsx3.

-For Linux, install this additional package if needed:

-bash
-Copy
-Edit
-sudo apt-get install espeak
-📝 .gitignore Example
-Here’s a sample .gitignore for your repo:

-bash
-Copy
-Edit
-__pycache__/
-*.pyc
-*.pth
-*.log
-venv/
-*.DS_Store
-data/saved_models/
-data/asl_alphabet_train/
-data/asl_alphabet_test/
 💡 Tips
 Make sure your hand is clearly visible to the webcam